Thanjavur student suicide case

-In the Thanjavur student suicide case also known as Lavanya suicide case, a 17-year-old student in Thanjavur district of Tamil Nadu, India committed suicide.
+In January 2022, 17-year-old student Lavanya Muruganantham committed suicide in the Thanjavur district of Tamil Nadu, India.
 Her parents alleged that the student was forced to do work by the warden, after she allegedly refused to convert to Christianity.
 The investigation was transferred by the Madras High court to the Central Bureau of Investigation, due to lapses on the part of the state police in conducting the investigation.

 Incident

 Lavanya Muruganantham was a 17-year-old student of Sacred Heart Girls Higher Secondary School, a recognized minority school administered by Franciscan Missionaries of Mary in Thanjavur district of Tamil Nadu.

 On 9 January 2022, Lavanya consumed pesticide in an attempt to kill herself.
 After she was taken to a hospital, she regained consciousness.
 She died on 19 January 2022.

 Investigation

 After Lavanya's death the hostel warden was arrested by the police under the Juvenile Justice (Care and Protection of Children) Act, 2015, on charges of abatement to suicide.
 Police have interrogated 50 people connected to Lavanya.

-The school have denied any wrong doing in the case.
-The girl's parents alleged that the police was not taking seriously, their complaints of their daughter being pressured to convert.
+The school have denied any wrongdoing in the case.
+The girl's parents alleged that they had not seriously considered their complaints of their daughter being pressured to convert.

 Senior police officer in Thanjavur, Ravali Priya Gandhapuneni, said that the police had recorded Lavanya's complaint, statement and dying declaration in front of the Judicial Magistrate.
 Lavanya did not speak about religious conversion while recording her statements.
 The parents of the girl also did not allege religious conversion.
 She noted that the police had also started investigation on the allegations of conversion.

-Police was also searching for the person who filmed the video shared on social media to verify the authenticity of the shared video and the motives of the person in releasing the video.
+Police were also searching for the person who filmed the video shared on social media to verify the authenticity of the shared video and the motives of the person in releasing the video.
 According to the police officer, revealing the identity of a minor girl is a violation of law.